 While we may have solved the plastic waste problem thanks to our reusable coffee pods, there’s still another problem that needs addressing: what to do with all the leftover coffee grounds?
 Let them pile up in landfills?
 Keep pouring them down (and potenially blocking) the sink?

 Here, we explore the six best ways to make great use of used coffee grounds.

 Read on and let us know which of these ideas you’re currently using, and which one you’re keen to try out next!

-1. Fertilize Your Garden
+1. Fertilise Your Garden